gchq/stroom-docs/content/en/docs/user-guide/pipelines/xslt/xslt-functions.md

 ## format-date()

 The format-date() function takes a Pattern and optional TimeZone arguments and replaces the parsed contents with an XML standard Date Format.
-The pattern must be a Java based SimpleDateFormat.
+The pattern must be a Java based SimpleDateFormat, see [Dates & Times]({{< relref "docs/reference-section/dates#parsing-with-explicit-format" >}}) for details.
 If the optional TimeZone argument is present the pattern must not include the time zone pattern tokens (z and Z).
 A special time zone value of "GMT/BST" can be used to guess the time based on the date (BST during British Summer Time).